Bubba Foods

-Bubba Foods is an American producer of frozen burgers founded in 2000.
-Their primary product, Bubba burger, is produced using USDA Choice beef chuck.
-They have added new products such as turkey burgers, veggie burgers, and Snack Bites.
+Bubba Foods is an American producer of frozen burgers, founded in 1995.
+Their primary product, Bubba Burger, is made with USDA Choice beef chuck.
+They also produce turkey burgers, veggie burgers, and snack bites.

-Company Description

-Based in Jacksonville, Floria, Bubba Foods, LLC employs 150 people across all of its sites.
-The corporate family consists of two entities.

 History

-BUBBA burger was created by Walter "Bubba" Eaves in 1995.
+Bubba Burger was created by Walter "Bubba" Eaves in 1995.
 Distribution of Bubba Burgers began with grocery stores in the south-eastern United States and then expanded across the United States.

+Based in Jacksonville, Florida, Bubba Foods, LLC employs 150 people across all of its sites.